Rasweb/Rasweb/README.md

 ### Hi there 👋

 Hello, my name is Rasmus.
+I'm an aspiring System Developer, I'm studying at **Stockholms Technical Institute(STI)**, focusing on creating efficient solutions for real-world devices.
 <!--
 **Rasweb/Rasweb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.